 Planning a trip to Barcelona and want to know the best things to do in this amazing city?
 Look no further, as I will provide you with some useful travel tips to help you make the most of your trip!

 Barcelona is a vibrant city located on the Mediterranean coast in northern Spain.
 It is the second-largest city in the country and the capital of the Catalonia region.
-Catalonia has its language, cultural heritage, and history, and some Catalonians may take offense if referred to as Spanish people.
-Without getting into political discussions, it’s safe to say that Barcelona’s endless cultural offerings, intriguing architecture, and world-renowned dining scene will enchant anyone visiting the city.
-Whether you are on a short trip or a week-long vacation, here are the top 15 ultimate things to do in Barcelona:
+Catalonia has its language, cultural heritage, and history, and Catalonians are usually very proud of that.
+Barcelona has endless cultural offerings, intriguing architecture, and a world-renowned dining scene that will enchant anyone visiting the city.
+Whether you are on a short trip or a week-long vacation, here are the top 15 ultimate things to do in Barcelona.

 Admire La Sagrada Familia